liflab/beepbeep-3-book/pre-markdown/advanced/README.md

 {@img doc-files/io/LineReaderExample.png}{Reading lines from a text file with `ReadLines`.}{.6}

 This diagram introduces two new elements.
 First, the `ReadLines` processor is a box with a white sheet as its pictogram.
-As expected, the processor has one output pipe, which is painted in purple --the color that represents streams of `String` objects.
+As expected, the processor has one output pipe, which is painted in purple --the colour that represents streams of `String` objects.
 Second, the processor seems to have an input pipe, but of a different shape than the ones we have seen earlier.
 This symbol does *not* represent a pipe, as can be confirmed by the fact that the input arity of `ReadLines` is zero.
 The funnel-shaped symbol rather represents a Java `InputStream` object.
 As we know, an `InputStream` can refer to an arbitrary source of bytes: a file, a network connection, and so on.
 Therefore, this symbol is intended to indicate that the line reader takes its source of bytes from some outside source --more precisely, from something that is not a BeepBeep processor.
 BeepBeep's square pipes cannot be connected into funnels, and vice-versa.
-The light-green color of the funnel indicates that the input stream provides raw bytes to the reader.
+The light-green colour of the funnel indicates that the input stream provides raw bytes to the reader.
 The leftmost diskette symbol indicates that this particular input stream is connected to a file source.

 ### Reading from the standard input

 As we have seen earlier, we can read lines from a source of text by passing an `InputStream` to a `ReadLines` processor.
 However, it is possible to read from arbitrary streams of bytes, and in particular from the special system stream called the <!--\index{standard input} \textbf{standard input}-->**standard input**<!--/i-->.
 The standard input is an implicit stream that every running program has; external processes can connect to this stream and send bytes that the program can then read.

 In Java, the standard input can be manipulated like any `InputStream`, using the static member field `System.in`.
-We could pass it to a `ReadLines` processor as we have done before; however, instead of complete lines of text ending with the newline character (`\n`), let us read abitrary chunks of characters.
+We could pass it to a `ReadLines` processor as we have done before; however, instead of complete lines of text ending with the newline character (`\n`), let us read arbitrary chunks of characters.
 This can be done using another processor called {@link jdc:ca.uqac.lif.cep.io.ReadStringStream ReadStringStream}.
 The following program reads characters from the standard input and, using a `Print` processor, prints them back onto the standard output.

 {@snipm io/ReadStdin.java}{/}